popphp/pop-queue/README.md

 Workers
 -------

-Worker objects server as the owners of the jobs and tasks that are assigned to them.
+Worker objects serve as the owners of the jobs and tasks that are assigned to them.
 Once jobs or tasks are registered with a worker object, the worker object can be added to the queue object and then pushed to the storage adapter.